 Our take: If you don’t want to be stuck purchasing from one major retailer and you want to be able to earn bonus rewards on online purchases all through the year, the Bank of America Cash Rewards card is a good option.

-The Bank of America Cash Rewards also offers 2 percent cash back on grocery store and wholesale club purchases on up to $2,500 in combined purchases per quarter (1 percent thereafter).
+The Bank of America Cash Rewards also offers 2% cash back on grocery store and wholesale club purchases on up to $2,500 in purchases per quarter (combined with your 3% choice category, and 1% thereafter).
 A $200 online cash rewards bonus for cardholders who spend $1,000 in the first 90 days sweetens the deal.

-Since you can switch your 3 percent cash back category every calendar month, set it to “online shopping” during months that are likely to include a lot of online purchases (like back-to-school season) and pick a different 3 percent cash back category, like travel or dining, during other months.
-Take advantage of the flexibility in getting to choose your own top rewards category, and choose wisely!
+Since you can switch your 3% cash back category every calendar month, set it to “online shopping” during months that are likely to include a lot of online purchases (like back-to-school season) and pick a different 3% cash back category, like travel or dining, during other months.
+Take advantage of the flexibility in getting to choose your own top rewards category, and choose wisely.

 Compare top credit cards for online purchases